 There are many business websites out there that leave customers hunting for a way to make contact with you.
 There’s nothing more frustrating than being pushed for time but struggling to get hold of something as simple as a phone number or an email address.
 Ensuring that customers/potential customers can find clear contact information, with multiple choice of communication (phone, email, live chat etc.) will boost your customer satisfaction immediately.

-No-one reacts well to rudeness and there’s never any need for it.
+No one reacts well to rudeness and there’s never any need for it.
 Avoiding being rude and encouraging politeness is general practice, however, you must also consider what someone may perceive as rude, even if it were not intended that way.
 Even a blunt ‘no’ in response to a question is enough to make a customer feel put out.
-By simply thinking before you speak, and offering a polite explanation when you’re unable to help will go a long way.
+Simply thinking before you speak, and offering a polite explanation when you’re unable to help will go a long way.

 Business Insurance with The Insurance Octopus

-At The Insurance Octopus we aim to give our customers the best possible choice for their business insurance and we pride ourselves on being able to provide cover for almost any type of trade or profession.
-Call us on 0161 968 2041 at a time that suits you.
+At The Insurance Octopus we aim to give our customers the best possible choice for their business insurance.
+Call us on 0161 968 2041 for a quote today.